EmeraldCHEN/Pig-Dice-Game/README.md

 # Pig Dice Game - a simple JS game

-This program is mostly the project from the vedio course named The Complete JavaScript Course 2018: Build Real Projects! @Udemy
+This project is built with reference of the course "The Complete JavaScript Course 2018: Build Real Projects!" @Udemy.com

 It is a simple dice game with just a single die.